Avoiding Scams & Fraud

 Finally, in the months following a disaster, consumers searching for a used car should be wary of the statement “as is.”
 Vehicles involved in disasters, most commonly floods, offer a huge market for criminals looking to profit off of damaged goods.
 Buyers should always look for signs of flood damage on used vehicles such as rust, water lines and odors before purchasing.
 Buyers can also request to view the cars history before purchasing a vehicle.

 Consumers are encouraged to report any type of scam or fraud witnessed in the aftermath of a disaster.
-Reports regarding any type of fraud and price gouging can be made by filing a complaint online with the Attorney General's Consumer Protection Division or by calling 1-800-392-8222.
+Reports regarding any type of fraud and price gouging can be made by calling the Attorney General's Consumer Protection Division at 1-800-392-8222.